Psychosynthesis: Criticism

 In the December 1974 issue of Psychology Today, Assagioli was interviewed by Sam Keen and was asked to comment on the limits of psychosynthesis.
 He answered paradoxically: "The limit of psychosynthesis is that it has no limits.
 It is too extensive, too comprehensive.
 Its weakness is that it accepts too much.
 It sees too many sides at the same time and that is a drawback."

-Psychosynthesis "has always been on the fringes of the 'official' therapy world" and it "is only recently that the concepts and methods of psychoanalysis and group analysis have been introduced into the training and practice of psychosynthesis psychotherapy".